-1.8 The Virtual Learning Environment (VLE)
+1.9 The Virtual Learning Environment (VLE)

 All programmes are supported by the College's VLE which provides a range of resources, activities and information for students.
 The College utilises Google Classroom as a VLE and you will find that there is a section that provides general information, made available to all Higher Education students, in addition to a programme specific area.
 It is important that you familiarise yourself with both areas to ensure that you have access to all the relevant information you need.
+You can access the VLE here UC Hub (google.com)

-1.9 Students' Union
+1.10 Students' Union